wn-upf/NeSt-VR/README.md

-# ALVR - Air Light VR - Wireless Networking UPF
+# ALVR - Air Light VR - NeSt-VR extension

 This **fork of [ALVR v20.6.0](https://github.com/alvr-org/ALVR)** introduces several enhancements to ALVR for monitoring and optimizing VR streaming performance.
+From Wireless Networking research group at UPF to be used as a performance monitoring tool and Adaptive BitRate (ABR) testbed for VR streaming.

 In particular, our project integrates **additional metrics** to characterize the network state during streaming, providing insights into video frame (VF) delivery and network performance.
 Our metrics are logged in the `session_log.txt` file when the `Log to disk` setting is enabled and are also displayed in real time on the `Statistics` tab of the ALVR dashboard: